Author: Charlotte Davies / Codes: CAP3, HAP2 / Published: 06/02/2018

 There’s three reasons to examine patients with back pain carefully.

 Which brings me onto the second reason to examine patients carefully – this is a really high risk legal area.
-Missing cauda equina has a high cost to the trust (and the patient, and you) – perform a rectal examination, and act on it if it’s abnormal.
+Missing cauda equina has a high cost to the trust (and the patient, and you) – documenting “normal neurology” really won’t cut it.
+Didn’t do a PR?
+Inexcusable.

-Thirdly, the examination in back pain is your opportunity to start to reassure and treat the patient and start offering reassurance.
-As youre going through examining their movements be positive about their range of movement.
+Thirdly, the examination in back pain is your opportunity to begin to treat the patient and start offering reassurance.
+As you’re going through examining their movements, be positive about their range of movement and (potential) lack of red flags.
 I learnt a great technique based on Feldendraise – try it for yourself.

 - Give proper analgesia and quickly